mediacloud/rss-fetcher/doc/deployment.md

 it can be deployed to production (ANY changes must be made first in main, then tested in staging before moving to production).

-Once again, `instance.sh` can be used to create a production application instance (or modifiy an existing one to current specifications, and install a stats server):
+Once again, `create` can be used to create a production application instance (or modifiy an existing one to current specifications, and install a stats server):

-   ./dokku-scripts/instance.sh create prod
+    dokku-scripts/instance.sh create prod

 (and re-test in staging if ANY other changes were made).